 - Download logs of activity within your Slack workspaces

-- Capture events like file downloads, file uploads and admin setting changes
+- Capture events such as file downloads, file uploads and admin setting changes

 - Decide who can approve apps or integrations